-The Department of Oral Biology Graduate Program offers basic, translational, and clinical studies in oral biology, biomedical research and health that span spatial scales from the molecular and cellular levels to the whole organism level.
+The Department of Oral and Craniofacial Sciences Graduate Program offers basic, translational, and clinical studies in oral biology, biomedical research and health that span spatial scales from the molecular and cellular levels to the whole organism level.
 Studies include fundamental biological phenomena related to the development, structure, and function of the craniofacial region and the development of new therapies, biomaterials, and diagnostic tools for the treatment of diseases and disorders in the craniofacial area.

 The Graduate Program provides a stimulating and collegial environment to prepare motivated and qualified students for careers in academia, dental medicine, industry, and government.
 Student applicants to the School of Dental Medicine pre-doctoral program (will be invited for interviews on condition of good standing in the Department of Oral and Craniofacial Sciences Graduate Program and of satisfying the pre-doctoral program entrance requirements.

 Admissions will only be considered for the fall term.
 However, early applications are encouraged, and offers may be extended to suitably qualified candidates before the application deadline.

 The program is open to post-baccalaureate students, pre-doctoral (First Professional) DMD students, and dental residents.
 School of Dental Medicine pre-doctoral students and residents may apply for a dual degree option with the PhD or MS Graduate Programs in Oral and Craniofacial Sciences.
 Pre-doctoral dental medicine students may also pursue dual degrees while enrolled in the School of Dental Medicine through collaborative programs with the Graduate School of Public Health, the School of Law, and the School of Education.

-For Department of Oral Biology contact information please click here.
+For Department of Oral and Craniofacial Science contact information please click here.

 The PhD Program requires approximately four to five years to complete and employs a Core Curriculum which is separate from the MS Program.
 Students may enter the PhD program directly following their undergraduate degree and do not necessarily have to earn a master's degree first.
 Earning a master's degree can be incorporated into the PhD program without increasing the total length of time in studies.